EWSoftware/SHFB/SHFB/Source/SandcastleBuilderPackage/Templates/ReadMe.txt

   <PropertyGroup>
     <!-- These are needed to properly build the project and item templates and include them in the VSIX
          container ready for installation.
-Deployment is suppresssed since we are using VSTemplate files. -->
+Deployment is suppressed since we are using VSTemplate files. -->
     <VsTemplateLanguage>SHFBProject</VsTemplateLanguage>
     <GetVsixSourceItemsDependsOn>$(GetVsixSourceItemsDependsOn);GetVsixTemplateItems</GetVsixSourceItemsDependsOn>
     <DeployVSTemplates>false</DeployVSTemplates>